-15. Steps, Porches, Ground Slabs and Similar Structures:
+15. Steps, Porches, Ground Slabs\ and Similar Structures:

-- A. Structures which are even with, or above the sill line, must be either: - 1.
-Drilled and treated at intervals specified by label directions, or rodded, and the soil thoroughly flooded with chemical at the juncture of the structure and foundation or wall.
+A. Structures which are even with, or above the sill line, must be either:

+1. Drilled and treated at intervals specified by label directions at the juncture of the structure and foundation or wall.
 If the label directions are not specific, the intervals at which the operator drills to achieve adequate barriers shall be stated on the graph.
 In such cases if the maximum intervals are not stated on the graph the operator will be required to drill and treat the structures at a maximum of 18 inch intervals.
-If the structure is long-rodded, the route must be shown on the diagram of the building; or - 2.
-Tunneled and treated, the tunnel must extend the length of the fill and be at least 12 inches deep (or down to grade) and 12 inches wide.
+If the structure is long-rodded, the route must be shown on the diagram of the building; or

+2. Tunneled and treated, the tunnel must extend the length of the fill and be at least 12 inches deep (or down to grade) and 12 inches wide.
 Dirt of the tunnel must be saturated with chemical at all points of contact with wall and slab.
-Supports for the slab should be erected in the tunnel if needed. - B. Structures below the sill line: - 1.
-For v Veneer construction, treatments are not required unless an infestation is associated with
+Supports for the slab should be erected in the tunnel if needed.

+B. Structures below the sill line: